JuliaArrays/FixedSizeArrays.jl/docs/src/index.md

 # FixedSizeArrays.jl

 [`FixedSizeArrays.jl`](https://github.com/JuliaArrays/FixedSizeArrays.jl) is a package for the [Julia programming language](https://julialang.org/) which implements a [variable-length array](https://en.wikipedia.org/wiki/Variable-length_array) type ([`FixedSizeArray`](@ref)): this is a fixed-size array, whose size is set at runtime rather than at compile time, and whose elements are mutable.
-This means the size of a `FixedSizeArray` can not change after construction, and is amenable to be [constant-propagated](https://en.wikipedia.org/wiki/Constant_folding) at compile-time when possible.
+This means the size of a `FixedSizeArray` can not change after construction, and is amenable to be [constant-propagated](https://en.wikipedia.org/wiki/Constant_folding) by the compiler when possible.

 `FixedSizeArray` supports the [standard array interfaces](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array), so things like broadcasting, matrix multiplication, other linear algebra operations, `similar`, `copyto!` or `map` should just work.